 A Deteriorating Trip to O-9 Well, June 13–15, 2014

 I want to note that I was friends with Geary Schindel for many years.
 This is just one of many great adventures and good times that we shared.
-But then he turned on us.
-He proved himself to be a deceitful, lying asshole.
+But then he turned on us, falsely accused us of multiple crimes, and threatened us with attorneys.
+I proved all of his accusations were blatantly wrong, and yet he has never acknowledged his gross mistakes, much less apologize for attacking his friends.
+He proved himself to be a deceitful, manipulative bully.
 It is all documented in Geary Schindel Exposed!

 It began as a relatively normal caving trip, but quickly deteriorated.
 And it all started with Geary.